bahtiyartan/troia/docs/36Table.rst

 		FROM IASUSERS
 		INTO T1;

-	/* and print if created by is 'admin' */
 	LOOP AT T1 WHERE T1_CREATEDBY == 'admin'
 	BEGIN
 		RESULT = RESULT + T1_USERNAME + ' created by ';